Peter Leven

-Peter McDonald Leven (born 27 September 1983) is a Scottish former professional footballer who played as a midfielder.
+Peter McDonald Leven (born 27 September 1983) is a Scottish football coach and former player who is a first team coach for Aberdeen, Leven also recently spent time as Caretaker of Aberdeen.
+Leven played as a midfielder for Kilmarnock, Chesterfield, Milton Keynes Dons and Oxford United.
+He made over 300 career appearances and represented Scotland at the under-21 level.

-A former Scotland international at U21 level, Leven made over 300 career appearances for clubs including Milton Keynes Dons, Kilmarnock, Oxford United and Chesterfield.

 Playing career

 Rangers

 Leven was a youth player with Rangers and as a 16-year-old appeared on the bench four times for the first team, including an Old Firm match.
 A year later he suffered a serious knee injury in a pre-season game, which ruled him out for two years.

 Kilmarnock

 Leven signed for Kilmarnock in 2004, he establish himself in the first team.
 He played 65 times for Kilmarnock and at the end of the 2006–07 season he rejected Kilmarnock's contract offer to head down south.

 Chesterfield

 Leven joined Chesterfield on a free transfer in 2007.
 As Aaron Downes made a poor start to the 2007–08 season, Leven was given the captaincy of League Two side Chesterfield.
 He appeared in 44 of their 49 games in the 2007–08 season.
 The club turned down numerous offers from Brighton up to £125,000 in the January transfer window.
 Chesterfield then failed to gain promotion and he turned down a contract extension.